MicrosoftDocs/sdk-api/sdk-api-src/content/mdhcp/nn-mdhcp-imcastaddressallocation.md

 ## -description

-<p class="CCE_Message">[
+<p class="CCE_Message">[Rendezvous IP Telephony Conferencing controls and interfaces are not available for use in Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
+The RTC Client API
-						Rendezvous IP Telephony Conferencing controls and interfaces are not available for use in Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
-The RTC Client API provides similar functionality.]
+provides similar functionality.]

 <b>IMcastAddressAllocation</b> is the main interface for multicast address allocation.
 An application calls the COM
-<a href="https://msdn.microsoft.com/library/ms686615(v=VS.85).aspx">CoCreateInstance</a> function on this interface to create the multicast client interface object.
+<a href="_com_cocreateinstance">CoCreateInstance</a> function on this interface to create the multicast client interface object.

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IMcastAddressAllocation</b> interface inherits from the <a href="https://msdn.microsoft.com/library/ms221608(v=VS.85).aspx">IDispatch</a> interface. <b>IMcastAddressAllocation</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IMcastAddressAllocation</b> interface inherits from the <a href="ebbff4bc-36b2-4861-9efa-ffa45e013eb5">IDispatch</a> interface. <b>IMcastAddressAllocation</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>